FreeFeed/pepyatka-server/app/support/search/query-syntax.md

 * `date:D1..D2` will search content published on the date between `D1` and `D2` (inclusive)
 * `date:D..*` is the same as `date:>=D`
 * `date:*..D` is the same as `date:<=D`

+**has:images,audio** limits search to posts with files of the specified type.
+You can specify the concrete file type (only `images` or `audio` for now), or search for any files using the `has:files` form.

 ### Content authorship